George William Bulmer

 Captain George William Bulmer (1 September 1898 – 5 April 1987) was an American-born Canadian flying ace in World War I. He was credited with nine aerial victories.

 Early life

-George William Bulmer was born in Dixon, Illinois, USA on 1 September 1898.
+George William Bulmer was born in Dixon, Illinois, US, on 1 September 1898.
 His parents were British.
-He worked as an accountant before enlisting in the Royal Air Force in Toronto, Canada in 1917.
+He worked as an accountant before enlisting in the Royal Air Force in Toronto, Canada, in 1917.

 World War I

 By early 1918, Bulmer had completed training and been posted to 22 Squadron.
 He scored his first aerial victory on 6 March 1918, and continued to win through 9 July 1918.
 His exploits earned him a Military Cross, which was gazetted on 16 September 1918: